javak87/2025-06-course-Bringing-Deep-Learning-Workloads-to-JSC-supercomputers/01-access-machines.md

 ## Example: PyTorch

-(make sure you are still connected to Juwels BOOSTER)
+(make sure you are still connected to Jureca DC)

 ```bash
 $ python